asma71612/cognitive-decline-monitoring/README.md

 # Cognitive Decline Monitoring - Setup Guide

 This repository contains the code for the **Cognitive Decline Monitoring** application.
 It consists of two main parts:
-- **Backend**: A Spring Boot application to handle the logic and API endpoints.
+- **Backend**: A Spring Boot application using Python and Flask to handle the logic and API endpoints.
-- **Frontend**: A React application for the user interface.
+- **Frontend**: A React application using JavaScript for the user interface.

 *Please make sure you are working on a separate branch and not commiting to main - See 'Git Basics' below for instructions**